govindthange/de-knight/README.md

-# De-Knight

-`De-Knight` is a `play-to-earn` game that deploys major elements of blockchain technology such as cryptocurrencies, non-fungible tokens, crowdfunding, multi-sig wallets, governance, DAO, etc. The players collect cryptocurrencies and NFTs produced in the blockchain and can also generate income by selling in-game NFTs or earn cryptocurrency rewards, both of which can be exchanged for fiat cash.

-# De-Knight Game Highlights

-## # Play Solo

-## # Play Tournament

-### Text Chat

-### Video Chat

-## # Currency/Token Swap

-## # NFT Minting

-## # Marketplace

-## # Crowdfunding

-De-Knight supports crowdfunding through `peer-to-peer` fund raising model that removes the need for intermediaries.
-The game's `CHESS (♞)` coins are exchangeable over peer to peer network.

-This blockchain-powered fundraising mechanism offer a solution to tournament organizers who plan to commit resources, time and money for a chess tournaments by renting venue for conducting the match and marketing the same.
-With De-Knight' crowdfunding feature the organizers can test market acceptance and viability before committing the accumulated funds.
-This market knowledge makes tournament organizers more willing to take on the financial risk to arrange match that could be profitable.

-### **So how does De-Knight crowdfunding work?**

-When a potential organizer of a chess tournament presents the initiative of a new chess match, interested parties may choose to support the event.

-Each supporter transfers the required amount in `CHESS (♞)` coins to an escrow wallet bound by a De-Knight smart contract.
-The creator can launch a tournament when the total amount in escrow reaches the target within a specified period.

-### The 3 crowdfunding scenarios

-1. Once a tournament is created, published and accepted by the majority of the donors through a governance voting system, the complete funds are released to the organizers.

-2. When each milestone (such as renting a venue for a chess, or completion of a marketing campaign) is reached and accepted by a predefined ratio of supporters, then a portion of the funds is released to facilitate project progress.

-3. When the tournament is created and released or made live for public, the funds can be released to the organizers with or without donor acceptance independent of donor acceptance levels.

-The predetermined amount from the escrow wallet will be transferred to the creator once consensus is reached.
-In this way, the smart contract insulates donors against judgment errors from project creators.

-### The De-Knight Crowdfunding Contract

-It is a fully customizable smart contracts that defines the terms of the contract, the conditions under which funds are released to the tournament organizers.
-The contract allows donors (tournament audience) to choose campaigns offering terms they agree with.
-It also creates a transparent relationship where tournament organizers and donors are protected.
-Donors can safely contribute to their favorite chess tournaments.
-Audience can support any tournament and purchase digital products.

-# De-Knight Governance Token (DGT)
+# ♞ De-Knight

+`De-Knight` is a `play-to-earn` game that makes extensive use of blockchain technology, including cryptocurrencies, non-fungible tokens, crowdfunding, escrow, multi-sig wallets, governance, voting, and DAO.
+The players can earn money by selling freely earned in-game NFTs as well as by collecting cryptocurrencies and NFTs created in the blockchain.

+---

+# 📅 Roadmap

+## 🏳️ Solo Game

+## 🏳️ Multiplayer Game

+### 🏴 Scan-to-Play ✔️

+### 🏴 Text Chat ✔️

+## 🏳️ Tournament

+### 🏴 Scan-to-Play ✔️

+### 🏴 Member Chat ✔️

+### 🏴 Video Chat

+### 🏴 Rating

+## 🏳️ Token Swaps

+### 🏴 ♦ ⇄ ♞

+- ETH ♦ → DGT ♞ ✔️
+- DGT ♞ → ETH ♦ ✔️

+## 🏳️ NFT & Collectibles

+### 🏴 Minting NFT ✔️

+### 🏴 IPFS Storage ✔️

+## 🏳️ Marketplace

+### 🏴 Buy/Sell NFT

+### 🏴 Buy/Sell DGT Coins

+## 🏳️ Crowdfunding

+### 🏴 Propose Campaign

+### 🏴 Voting

+### 🏴 Launch Campaign Deed ✔️

+### 🏴 Cancel Campaign Deed ✔️

+### 🏴 Pledge Fund Deed ✔️

+### 🏴 Unpledge Fund Deed ✔️

+### 🏴 Claim Funds Deed ✔️

+- Joint Approval w/ Multi-Sig Wallet

+### 🏴 Refund Funds Deed ✔️

+### 🏴 Crowdfunding UI Workflow

+### 🏴 Refund Campaign ✔️

+## 🏳️ Governance

+### 🏴 ICO

+### 🏴 Voting

+---

+# 🏁 De-Knight Governance Token (DGT, ♞)

 DGT enables its owners to make decisions in a decentralized manner.

 - It is used to form DAO which is a governing body for the project.
 - It facilitates decentralized communication between DGT holders.

-### **Why is this important?**
+### ☝️ **Why is this important?**

 In a traditional centralized organization decision making is bestowed upon a single leader or a small group of board members.
-Only they have the power to set rules & regulations and decide on the future direction of the organization.
+Only they have the power to establish guidelines, set rules and determine the organization's future course.
 This leaves individuals, users, investors to be struck off from the whole conversation regarding its governance.

 In the web3 world with the power of smart contracts any individual who obtains governance tokens for a protocol may now participate in this decentralized communication with other governance token holders, put forward proposals on new rules or future direction and in turn vote for proposals put forth by others in the community.

-# De-Knight Governance
+# 🏁 De-Knight Governance

-## The Logistics
+## 🏳️ The Logistics

 To manage the logistics of governance and implementing changes within it, the De-Knight contract allows to mint & sell an initial supply of DGT.

-## The Decentralized Autonomous Organization
+## 🏳️ The Decentralized Autonomous Organization

-Individuals or groups who choose to purchase initially minted tokens form a DAO which essentially is a simple governing body for the De-Knight project.
+DAO is a governing body for the De-Knight project.
+Individuals or groups who choose to purchase initially minted tokens form a DAO.

-This DAO setup is run by a portfolio of De-Knight smart contracts which allows DGT holders to coordinate online, make decisions autonomously without ever knowing each other and establish rules that are encoded on a blockchain.
+De-Knight DAO is run by a portfolio of smart contracts that allows DGT holders to coordinate online, make decisions autonomously without ever knowing each other and establish rules that are encoded in a blockchain.

-### **What decisions could De-Knight DAO make?** _- you may ask._
+### ☝️ **What decisions could De-Knight DAO make?** _- you may ask._

 DAO through a portfolio of smart contracts controls how money moves within blockchain and how the money in the treasury gets spent.
 It therefore allows you to: